jaraen/Ti.UX.Templates/README.md

 ##Multiplatform Support

-The project has been developed and fully works on iPhone.
-Although the UX has been designed with iPhone users in mind, most components also work on android and our intention is to give full support to get the templates and widgets working in both platforms.
+The project has been developed for and fully works on iPhone.
+Although the UX has been designed with iPhone users in mind, most components also work on android and our intention is to give full support to the templates and widgets working in both platforms.

 ## Templates